 This module will provide an overview of major theories, methods, research findings and debates in social psychology.
-You will examine classic studies and more recent findings and evaluate published research reports.
+You will examine classic studies, more recent findings and evaluate published research reports.
 The module covers key areas of social cognition, including attitudes and attributions, the cognitive construction of self and perceptions of others.
 It also examines intergroup and intragroup processes, including social influence, group membership, identity, prejudice and the consequences of contact between groups.

+The module will build on the knowledge of social psychology theory and research attained in your first year.
 An introduction to each lecture is included below (from p.8).
 In the first half of the module, lectures will focus on micro-social phenomena, such as attitudes and the judgement of individuals.
-In the second half of the module, lectures will focus on macro-social phenomena, such as stereotyping, social influence, collective behaviour and culture.
+In the second half of the module, lectures will focus on macro-social phenomena, such as stereotyping, collective behaviour and culture.